Mercedes Mason: Personal life

-Mason married David Denman in September 2014.
+In 2010, Mason started dating actor David Denman; the couple married in 2014.
 Their first child was born on 10 January 2018, a son named Caius Kane.
 Their second child, Sagan Cyrus, was born in May 2021.

 Mason came out as bisexual in December 2019.

 Mason is a naturalized U.S. citizen, having taken the citizenship test in April 2016.

-Mason speaks English, French, Spanish, and Persian; on the Swedish talk show Skavlan on 30 September 2016, she said that she no longer speaks Swedish but understands it.
+Mason speaks English, French, Spanish, and Farsi.
+On the Norwegian talk show Skavlan on 30 September 2016, she said that she no longer speaks Swedish but understands it.